Take Action: Set Limits

 Learn new skills to help you change your drinking habits.

 Planning ahead can help you manage situations when you might be tempted to drink too much.
-Plan ahead of time how to say “no” if someone offers you a drink.
-Practice these strategies to handle an urge to drink.
+Think ahead about how to say “no” if someone offers you a drink.

 Limit the amount of alcohol you keep at home.

 This way you won’t be tempted to go over the drinking limit you set for yourself.

 Make a list of reasons not to drink.

 Make a list of reasons to drink less or quit.
 Keep this list in your wallet, bag, or on your fridge.
 Look at it when you have an urge to drink.